rafinder1/capstone/Readme.md

    ```
 3. In your Web browser use a URL: __http://127.0.0.1:8000/__

-### Description

-__EPortfolio__ is a responsive, dynamic and most advanced web application that summarizes all my CS50's Web Programming
-with Python and JavaScript projects in one place.
-My application uses the Django plugin in Bootstrap mode.
-This application cost me the most work and was the most difficult to do.
-Anyone can see information about me, the course,
-and all my course projects.
-The EPortfolio application allows you to see the requirements of individual projects
-and watch a YouTube video showing them in action.

 #### Distinctiveness and Complexity
 The idea was to create a website for a EPortfolio which would be responsive to mobile and desktop designs,